 Enable industry colleagues and academics to form strong and lasting networks.

-Papers for the symposium, both oral presentations and PhD displays, are welcomed from any student, but with a particular leaning towards the ferrous sector.
-Applications for the display are also welcome from universities and Centres for Doctoral Training (CDTs) to promote their work.
+Papers for presentation at the 2019 Symposium, or poster displays, are welcomed from any student, but with a particular leaning towards the ferrous sector.
+Applications for the poster display are also welcomed from universities and centres for doctoral training (CDTs), seeking to promote the work of their centre.

 The 2019 symposium takes place on Tuesday 26th February 2019 at Armourers’ Hall, Armourers & Brasiers' Company, London.